vmstio/docs/content/infrastructure/search.md

 ### Opt-In Indexing

-Starting in Mastodon 4.2, full text search will also include posts for anyone who opts-in to letting their own instance, and other Mastodon instances, return any full text search results for their posts.
+Starting in Mastodon 4.2, full text search will also include posts for anyone who opts-in to letting their own server, and other Mastodon servers, return any full text search results for their posts.

 ![Indexable](/indexable.png)